VNP46A2 - VIIRS/NPP Gap-Filled Lunar BRDF-Adjusted Nighttime Lights Daily L3 Global 500m Linear Lat Lon Grid

 |

-Citation: | Please cite the use of this data set in a publication as follows: Román, M.O., Wang, Z., Sun, Q., Kalb, V., Miller, S.D., Molthan, A., Schultz, L., Bell, J., Stokes, E.C., Pandey, B. and Seto, K.C., et al. (2018).
+Citation: | Román, M.O., Wang, Z., Sun, Q., Kalb, V., Miller, S.D., Molthan, A., Schultz, L., Bell, J., Stokes, E.C., Pandey, B. and Seto, K.C., et al. (2018).
 NASA's Black Marble nighttime lights product suite.
 Remote Sensing of Environment 210, 113-143. doi:10.1016/j.rse.2018.03.017. |

-Keywords: | SNPP VIIRS, DNB, Lunar BRDF-Adjusted, Nighttime Lights, Gap-Filled |
+Keywords: | SNPP VIIRS, DNB, Gap-Filled, Lunar BRDF-Adjusted Nighttime Lights |